Fixed-k Tail Regression: New Evidence on Tax and Wealth Inequality from Forbes 400: The fixed- tail regression

-We provide some discussions about these conditions.
-Condition \ref{cond1} assumes that conditional on the macroeconomic indicators $X_t=x$, individual wealth is randomly drawn from the population wealth distribution $F_{Y|X=x}(\cdot)$.
+Condition \ref{cond1} assumes that the vector of macroeconomic indicators $X_t=x$ is a stationary and mixing time series, and that individual wealth is randomly drawn from the population wealth distribution $F_{Y|X=x}(\cdot)$ conditionally on $X_t=x$.
+The $\alpha $-mixing condition can be replaced with many other weak dependence structures \citep[cf.][]{Bradley2007}.
 Condition \ref{cond2} assumes that such conditional wealth distribution has an \textit{approximate} Pareto tail with the approximation error characterized by the second-order parameter $\beta(x)$ and the remainder function $r(x,y)$.
-The unconditional version of this condition has been commonly used in the statistics literature to study tail features: see, for example, \citet[Ch.~2]{deHaan2007book}.
-This condition is mild and satisfied by many commonly used distributions, including, for example, joint normal and joint Student-t distributions.
-See the discussion in \citet{sasaki2021fixed}.
-Condition \ref{cond3} requires that the true parameter is not on the boundary of the parameter space and the covariate has a compact support.
-The compact support assumption is sufficient but not necessary.
-It is imposed to simplify the proof and plausibly satisfied by our data set, especially in our sampling periods.
+The unconditional version of this condition has been commonly used in the statistics literature to study tail features: see, for example, \citet{Hall1982}.
+This condition is mild and satisfied by many commonly used distributions, including, for example, joint Student-t distributions.
+See the discussion in \citet{SasakiWang2022}.
+The condition that $\alpha (\cdot)>1$ is due to our choice of the logistic link function and is coherent with our empirical findings since the mean of the wealth distribution is found to be finite.
+We can relax it to $\alpha (\cdot)>0$ by choosing other link functions such as $\Lambda(s) = \exp(s)$.
+Condition \ref{cond3} requires that the true parameter is not on the boundary of the parameter space and the covariates have a bounded support.
+Also, it requires that the space of the tail index $\xi$ is strictly within $(0,1)$ and the Fisher information matrix is invertible.
+These conditions are used to identify the pseudo-true parameter $\theta_0$, which maximizes the limit of the criteria function $S_T (\theta)$.
 Condition \ref{cond4} assumes a large $n$ and large $T$ asymptotic framework and requires that the magnitude of $T$ is not too large relative to $n$.
+For technical simplicty, we consider $n=n_T$ as a function of $T$ so that the process $(\bY^{*}_t, X_t)$ is a mixing triangular array.
 Since $n$ is gigantic in practice, we find through Monte Carlo studies that $T=36$ as in our Forbes 400 data set is sufficient to guarantee the good performance of our estimator.
 See Appendix \ref{sec:simulation} ahead for more details.